-If the C128 intends to GET a numeric key and a key besides a number is pressed, the program stops and an error message is displayed.
+If your program specifies a numeric key and a key besides a number is pressed, the program stops and an error message is displayed.
 The GET statement may also be put into a loop, checking for an empty result.
 The GETKEY statement could also be used in this case.
 See GETKEY for more information.
 The GET and GETKEY statements can be executed only within a program.